heinhoang/condensed-email/README.md

 - You have to install nodeJS on your machine
 - Install json server globally `npm install -g json-server`

+## Getting Started
+We use `create-react-app` with some twist in package.json.
+To start development just run `npm start`

 ## Structure
 - **index.js:** Our entry point
 - **app.js:** Our main app.
 It utilize react router to navigate to pages